com-480-data-visualization/project-2023-campiroboys/README.md

 We did not find any previous work with the datasets in question.

-The Zürich City website has visualizations of both datasets, but they are cluttered and don't take show any historical data.
+The Zürich City website has visualizations of both datasets, but they are cluttered and don't show any historical data.

+Our approach is original in analyzing the historical data, especially focusing on the effects of the recent change in parking space laws in the city of Zurich.

 <div style="display: flex; justify-content: center;">
   <div style="flex: 50%;">